If you are looking for a way to enjoy peace in this busy world you have probably looked into noise cancelling headphones.

 Noise isolation headphones block out all ranges of noise equally.
 They don’t impact the sound quality you are experiencing and they don’t need power to work.

-They are good for most situations and will efficiently muffle ambient noise.
+They are good for use in most environments as they will efficiently muffle ambient noise and allow you to better concentrate.
 These headphones tend to be most effective when you are also listening to music through them.

 If you are spending time in places where there are lots of sudden or high-pitched sounds you will find noise isolation is more effective than noise cancellation.